xraySMULu/the-big-squeeze/README.md

 ### *Purpose of Use*
-Our team decided to research the effects of inflation during during a Pre- and Post-Pandemic date range, investigating true inflation percentage, annual inflation against a 2% average, consumer price index (CPI) reflects house related costs, unemployment rate, Correlation between inflation and the Housing cost, the impact of Housing cost on Foreclosures,[7] and [8].
+Our team decided to research the effects of inflation during during a Pre- and Post-Pandemic date range, investigating true inflation percentage, annual inflation against a 2% average, consumer price index (CPI) reflects house related costs, unemployment rate, Correlation between inflation and the Housing cost, the impact of Housing cost on Foreclosures & Mortgage rates,[7] and [8].

 The business question we hope to answer is: *if we can predict an increase or decline in housing costs when there is an inflationary period.
 Additionally, we hope to be able to answer if we can predict a rise or decline in the unemployment rate when there is an inflationary period.*